prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 **Software Application**: The microservices architecture operationalizes this rule by decomposing monoliths into bounded contexts, each with its own data model, API, and deployment lifecycle.
 The Circuit Breaker pattern further decomposes failure handling into three discrete states (Closed, Open, Half-Open), each with well-defined transitions.

 In multi-agent AI systems, hierarchical decomposition patterns break complex tasks into subtasks delegated to specialized agents.
-For example, a research agent might decompose "analyze competitive landscape" into "identify competitors," "extract financials," and "synthesize findings"â€”each handled by a specialist.
+For example, a research agent might decompose "analyze competitive landscape" into "identify competitors," "extract financials," and "synthesize findings" each handled by a specialist.

 ### Rule 9: Trade Off Other Values for Simplicity